flipmcf/CasterPak/Readme.md

 `apt-get update && apt-get install -y sqlite3`

-### Installation
+### Installation of casterpak

-1. download / clone this repo
+Once your dependencies are met...

-2. install a python virtual environment for it:
+1.  install a python virtual environment for it:

    `python3 -m venv .`